SixLabors/docs/articles/imagesharp/tga.md

 TGA is best thought of as a simple raster format for tooling and interchange.

+TGA is common in graphics pipelines because it is straightforward and historically supported by many tools.
+It can store 8, 16, 24, or 32-bit output, and the alpha-channel bit count is part of the metadata story.
+That makes it useful when an asset pipeline expects a simple raster file with predictable channel layout.

+Run-length encoding can reduce file size for images with repeated runs of pixels, such as flat-color artwork or masks.
+It is much less useful for noisy images or photographs.
+Choose compression based on the assets being exchanged and the expectations of the consuming tool.

 A few practical implications:

 - ImageSharp can write TGA output at 8, 16, 24, or 32 bits per pixel.